ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 Congratulations!
 You have built your first image processing toolbox!
 Now, I hope, you know to implement these tools yourself and use them in your application.
 Be creative, combine and tweak these tools to your liking!

-I have been using some of these implementations for <em>data augmentation</em> purposes, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.
+If you are interested in machine learning, these tools could be very interesting for you.
+For instance, I have been using some of these implementations for <em>data augmentation</em> purposes, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.

 ## Recommended reading